Nadolina/WGS_Kastner_lab/README.md

 ## Laundry list

 1. Implement a batching solution for modules one and two.
+The -l in modules 1 and 2 serves as a bit of a work-around to batching.
+The problem with the current set up is you need to copy the bam and pre-make working directories for each sample.
+I think I will wrap this such that it a) allows the user to point to a bam not in the working directory and b) has a second mandatory flag for the sample ID, so that creation of the sample ID-named working directory is standardized.
 2. Parallelize modules 1 and 2.
 I think we could break alignment by chromosome or read group and carry that break through base recalibration.

 ## References